lucie07/kdl/frontend/src/about/index.md

 ## Interested in working with KDL?

-Please get in touch via LINKthis formLINK or via email (kdl-info@kcl.ac.uk).
+Please get in touch via this [contact form](https://forms.clickup.com/26475560/f/t7z18-72308/NK252MBKP2M3U8YGXU) or via email (kdl-info@kcl.ac.uk).
 You can also approach members of our team directly if their profiles inspire you.
 If you’re unsure whether we are the right technical partners for you, email us at kdl-info@kcl.ac.uk, and we’ll point you in the right direction.

 ## Further information